21 Great Day Trips From New York City

 *Contributed by Annick, The Common Traveler

-Located three hours southwest from New York City lies Lititz, Pennsylvania.
+Lititz, Pennsylvania, is located three hours southwest of New York City.
 Visitors love the small-town charm of this historic village in Amish country.
-Founded in the mid-1700’s by Moravians, Lititz oozes history without feeling stuffy.
+Founded in the mid-1700s by Moravians, Lititz oozes history without feeling stuffy.

 Lititz boasts the first commercial pretzel bakery in the country.
-Founded in 1861, today’s visitors can even make their own pretzel while touring the bakery.
+Founded in 1861, today’s visitors can make their pretzel while touring the bakery.

 Providence